spryker/spryker-docs/docs/scos/dev/front-end-development/202307.0/oryx/building-applications/styling/oryx-responsive-design.md

 Adaptive Design is a technique used in web development to create user interfaces that adapt to specific devices or screen sizes.
 Unlike Responsive Design, which focuses on fluidly adjusting the layout and content based on the viewport size, Adaptive Design involves creating different versions of a website or application specifically tailored to different devices or screen sizes.

 In Adaptive Design, developers create multiple fixed layouts or templates optimized for specific devices or screen resolutions.
 These layouts are then served to users based on their device characteristics, such as screen size, device type, or browser capabilities.
-This approach allows for more precise control over the user experience on different devices, as elements can be rearranged, resized, or even hidden to provide an optimized interface.
+This approach allows for more precise control over the UX on different devices, as elements can be rearranged, resized, or even hidden to provide an optimized interface.

 It's important to note that while Adaptive Design offers more control and customization for specific devices, Oryx does not fully support Adaptive Design.
 For example, Oryx does not have native knowledge of the specific device characteristics, such as the device type or browser capabilities.
 In todays web development, responsive design is considered being a very mature technique that does not need much in addition.
 However, on order to dictate the visibility of certain elements on various screen sizes, Oryx supports visibility rules on compositions and components.